 Treatment from a dentist or GP

-Your GP or dentist may prescribe stronger medication to treat severe, recurrent or infected mouth ulcers.
+A GP or dentist may prescribe stronger medicine to treat severe, persistent or infected mouth ulcers.

 Check if you have a mouth ulcer

 You may have more than 1 ulcer at a time, and they can change in size.